MagicFoundation/Alcinoe/README.md

 GSM component
 -------------

-The TAlGSMComm component implements SMS text messaging through the text-mode interface defined in the GSM Technical Specification 07.05, version 5.1.0, dated December 1996.
-There are several variations of this spec, used throughout Nokia, Siemens, Ericsson, etc models.
+The TAlGSMComm component allows you to implement SMS text messaging using the text-mode interface defined in the GSM Technical Specification 07.05.
-We have tested the Nokia 6230 in-house, but the Nokia 7190, 8890, 6210 and 9110 models should work as well.
-Phones from other manufacturers will also work, as long as they implement the text-mode interface.
 Learn more at [{alcinoe}/Source/Alcinoe.GSMComm.pas](https://github.com/MagicFoundation/Alcinoe/tree/master/Source/Alcinoe.GSMComm.pas)

 SQLite3 Client
 --------------

-Query Sqlite3 database and get the result In Xml format or in Json/Bson format.
+Query the SQLite3 database and get the results in XML format or in JSON/BSON format.
 Learn more at [{alcinoe}/Source/Alcinoe.Sqlite3.Client.pas](https://github.com/MagicFoundation/Alcinoe/tree/master/Source/Alcinoe.Sqlite3.Client.pas)